VirajSalaka/api-platform/gateway/gateway-controller/pkg/eventhub/eventhub-claude.md

 **Checklist:**
 - [ ] Create `eventhub.go` with eventHub struct implementing EventHub interface
 - [ ] Implement New() constructor
-- [ ] Implement Initialize() to set up connections and start workers
+- [ ] Implement Initialize() to set up connections and start poller
 - [ ] Implement RegisterTopic() with table existence check and state initialization
-- [ ] Implement PublishEvent() with NON-ATOMIC state and event updates
+- [ ] Implement PublishEvent() with ATOMIC state and event updates
 - [ ] Implement RegisterSubscription() for channel registration
 - [ ] Implement CleanUpEvents() for manual cleanup
 - [ ] Implement cleanupLoop() for automatic periodic cleanup